Maalka/building_life_cycle/README.md

   * [Property Type Definitions(PDF)](https://www.energystar.gov/sites/default/files/tools/Property%20Use%20Details%20and%20Definition%20Jan%202017.pdf)

 # Using the Data Quality Tool
 The Data Quality Tool provides a way to validate information you have stored in PM.
-This includes your building meta data; it's address, when it was built, etc. as well as the metered consumption data.
-It can easily lead you
+This includes your building meta data; it's address, the date it was built, etc. It also provides validation of current year resource consumption and analytics.
+It can easily lead you directly to solutions to data problems and helps in curating your Portfolio Manager data.

+The steps below provide guidance in extracting your portfolio data and using the Data Quality Tool.
+In addition, we have prepared [a video tutorial](http://xxxxx) to help.

+##Data Quality Tool Steps:

 1. Sign in to your Energy Star Portfolio Manager Account
 2. Upload the Data Quality Tool PM Report to your PM Account by pressing this link.
 [Copy Validation Template to your Portfolio Manager Account](https://portfoliomanager.energystar.gov/pm/reports/template/1732437/share/cddf455b-df6a-491f-a63f-ec9f4110b28b)
     * you will be taken to the Portfolio Manager Custom Reports dashboard.